SARFAS-P/Opencv_Projucts/README.md

-# Security_camera
+# OPENCV_PROJUCTS
+1-Security_Alarm_System
      - it detects motion in webcam and play alarm